Liwa Fatemiyoun: Employment by Iranian Companies

 In 2024, it was reported that members of Fatemiyoun (both serving and retired) along with former Afghan National Security Force troops (mostly from the defunct Afghan National Army and Afghan National Police), were being employed by the Arshin Kooh company, which has links to Iran's IRGC (more specifically, its Aerospace Force), and is engaged in production of concrete walls and construction of roads in the Beris area of Chabahar, a port on the Arabian Sea, in the Sistan and Baluchestan province.
-Reports revealed that senior IRGC officials ordered the transfer of many of these Afghan workers from Chabahar to Negur, after such practices were exposed.
+Reports revealed that senior IRGC officials ordered the transfer of many of these Adfghan workers from Chabahar to Negur, after such practices were exposed.

-The supervisor of the Afghan workers, Hekmat, a member of the Fatemiyoun group, has been reported to have signed a monthly contract worth 10 billion Iranian rials (over 16,000$) with Arshin Kooh for the repair and maintenance of their machinery, with Hekmat employing at least 20 Afghan workers under his command.
+The supervisor of the Afghan workers, Hekmat, a member of the Fatemiyoun group, has been reported to have signed a monthly contract worth 10 billion Iranian rials (over 16,000$) with Arshin Kooh for the repair and maintenance of their machinery, with Hekmat having employed at least 20 Afghan workers under his command.
 In addition to the machinery contract, it is said that Hekmat oversees at least 50 workers in the concrete wall section, earning as many as 600 million Iranian rials (1,000$) per day.

 The average Afghan workers make more money than that which local Balochi workers, because of these contracts.
 According to a report, Balochi truck drivers earn 240 million rials ($400) for 24 days of work, while non-local drivers receive 360 million rials ($600), through their contracts, for the same period.
 This due to the contracts of companies employing Afghans migrants having a better pay than those of companies employing local Balochis.

-Former Sunni Afghan soldiers were also employed by the IRGC's paramilitary volunteer militia, the Basij, after receiving special identification cards.